 Aquatic Species at Risk Maps

 The Aquatic Species at Risk Maps for Ontario has been replaced by a national series of maps.The maps will facilitate project assessments under the Fisheries Act and the Species at Risk Act.
 They can also be utilized by individuals who wish to easily determine whether species at risk or their critical habitat are found in a given area.
 A Critical Habitat Web Mapping Service is available for viewing through Government of Canada Open Maps.
-The GIS data will be available for downloading in 2017.
+Inquiries about available data should be directed to email@example.com.